What Are Demonstrative Pronouns?

-In this example, you are speaking about the house form a distance.
+In this example, you are speaking about the house from a distance.

-In this example ‘my bed' is nearer than 'my sister's bed'.
-None of them may be in reach but one is *nearer* than the other.
+In this example, 'my bed' is nearer than 'my sister's bed'.
+None of them may be in reach, but one of them is nearer than the other.

-In the example above; 'this', refers to a present time.
+In this example, 'this' refers to the present time.

-2 - Using far pronouns to talk about a situation or condition in past or future:
+2. Using far pronouns to talk about a situation or condition in the past or future:

-In the example above; These, refers to general present conditions.
+In this example, 'these' refers to general present conditions.

-You can use demonstrative pronouns to refer to introduce yourself on the phone:
+You can use demonstrative pronouns to introduce yourself on the phone:

-Look at the example above.
-The person is introducing himself by using the term ''this''.
+Here, the person is introducing himself by using the term 'this.'

 As you can see, distance and time are not indicated anymore when you use demonstrative pronouns for people.